AC70 Dismissal Procedure for Tenured and Tenure-Eligible Faculty Members (Formerly HR70)

 Presentation of Evidence.
 The parties are entitled to representation of counsel of their choosing at the hearing, and are entitled to cross-examine the other party's witnesses.
 The parties are entitled to offer their own witnesses and exhibits.
-The faculty member shall have the opportunity to be heard by the Committee to present his or her own position, buy may not be compelled to give testimony if he or she chooses not to testify.
+The faculty member shall have the opportunity to be heard by the Committee to present their own position, buy may not be compelled to give testimony if they choose not to testify.
 In a hearing on charges of incompetence, the testimony shall include that of faculty members and other scholars from this or other institutions.
 The Committee shall determine, in its sole discretion, the means by which this testimony may be obtained, mindful of the need to provide all of the parties with the opportunity to obtain relevant information from such witnesses.

 Stenographic or Other Recording.
 A stenographic or other recording of the proceedings shall be made.
 The Committee Chair or the Committee legal advisor shall arrange for the presence of the reporter or recorder.
 The full stenographic record of the hearing or a complete copy of the recording shall be provided to all parties promptly upon completion of the hearing, unless a party waives, in writing, the right to receive the transcript.